MichalKamfonik/BAR/README.md

     * .../books/{id} (DELETE) - *delete the book with given ID*
 1. WebMVC controller

-    This controller gives you a graphic interface for managing the books.
+    This controller gives you a graphic interface for managing your books.
 It provides following endpoints:
     * .../admin/books/all - *list all books*
     * .../admin/books/add - *add a book*
     * .../admin/books/show/{id} - *show details of the book with given ID*